mendicant04/DermoGPT/README.md

 > This codebase is built on top of [Qwen-VL-Series-Finetune](https://github.com/2U1/Qwen-VL-Series-Finetune).
 We thank the original authors for their excellent open-source fine-tuning framework.

+### DermoBench is available at https://huggingface.co/datasets/mendicant04/DermoBench
+### DermoInstruct is available at https://huggingface.co/datasets/mendicant04/DermoInstruct

 ## ✨ Highlights

 - 🧬 **Morphology-first reasoning**: supports outputs grounded in standardized dermatology morphology.